 The International Baccalaureate Buzz (and beyond)

 In a country where educational choice is increasingly varied and far-reaching, many students and parents are considering the International Baccalaureate option over the French Baccalaureat, Swiss Maturité or English A-Levels.
 A myriad of factors affect the decision making process, and certainly as a parent to three girls, I am looking to provide them with a learning environment where they are most likely to succeed whilst promoting their mother-tongue language and developing additional languages.
-After all, here in Geneva, you will be hard pushed to find a teenager who ‘only’ speaks two languages.
 We talk about ‘third culture’ children and can empathise with those students who are growing up in an environment which is not that of their parents.
 This is where the International Baccalaureate Diploma becomes particularly pertinent to today’s teenagers.

 An increasing number of schools have begun to offer the International Baccalaureate Programme in the Lake Geneva region, evidently responding to the increasing demand for students to have a well- rounded international education.
 To gain insight into the International Baccalaureate and discover more about the International Baccalaureate learner profile, I met with Lisa Raffy, International Baccalaureate Diploma Coordinator and International Baccalaureate English Literature teacher at the Institut International de Lancy.

 Can you provide us with an outline of what the International Baccalaureate entails?